 So, how do you go about the process of growth, healing and self discovery?

-If you are interested in exploring a path of transformation, growth and evolution that weaves Spirituality, Sexual Wholeness and Conscious Relationship together, then I will be teaching a 5 Week Tantric Transformation Foundations Online Class series that will get you started on a path of personal evolution.
-It will give you a whole new way to understand your Self, you Relationships and your Sexuality that will take you towards greater joy, vibrancy, love and abundance.
+If you are interested in exploring a path of transformation, growth, and evolution that weaves Spirituality, Sexual Wholeness and Conscious Relationship together, then check out my Tantric Transformation Foundations Online Class series that will get you started on a path of personal evolution.
+It will give you a whole new way to understand your Self, you Relationships and your Sexuality that will take you towards greater joy, vibrancy, love, and abundance.

 This Video is in reply to a student who asked me “Why do so many people think Tantra is about Sex?”….